 There is no dedicated A-RGB controller provided with the cooler.
 There is no hub provided with the cooler either.
 The terminal connectors are 4-pin PWM and 3-pin, 5V, and A-RGB ones.
 The A-RGB lighting is compatible with:

-Here are some pictures of the test build for your eye pleasure.
+Here are some pictures for your eye pleasure.

 We have tested the cooler on the AM5 platform using the GIGABYTE X670E AORUS MASTER Motherboard and AMD Ryzen 7 7700X CPU.
 The installation is simple and convenient.
 We need 14 components to set up the mounting hardware for the block.
 Please refer to the user manual for detailed installation instructions.